Refzlund/services-framework/README.md

 ## Quick Start

 <p align="center">
-	<code>npm i -D service-framework</code>
+	<code>npm i -D services-framework</code>
 	 /
-	<code>pnpm add -D service-framework</code>
+	<code>pnpm add -D services-framework</code>
 </p>

-## Why Service Framework?
+## Why Services Framework?

 1. **Service-based mindset**: Embrace a granular and modular approach to managing entities.
-With Service Framework, you can easily define services for your entities and choose which functions should be available to them.
+With Services Framework, you can easily define services for your entities and choose which functions should be available to them.
 This results in a highly flexible and reusable codebase.

 Example; you have an API to create new documents to a database: